garthenweb/bubleify/README.md

 ### sourceMap: Boolean

-Define whether a source map should be created from bable or not.
-Default value is `true`.
-Please note that browserify will not output any source map if debug mode is `false`, even if this option was set to `true`.
+Define whether an inline source map should or should not be created by Bublé.
+Default is `true`.

-Default value is `true`.
+_Please note that browserify will not output any source map if debug mode is `false`, even if sourceMap was set to `true`._

 ## Credits